salman15/assignment/README.md

 The container component is a simple component that gives structure to a set of components.

 props:
-- Childeren
+- Children

 ### Form
-The form component is ment to give structure to its child components and apply the proper form styling for the application.
+The form component is meant to give structure to its child components and apply the proper form styling for the application.
 When the Error prop is true the components border will be set to `border: solid 1px red;` to indicate something went wrong.
 Other properties the component accepts are Title properties and description properties to display the components Title and description.

 props:
-- Childeren
+- Children
 - Title
 - Description
 - Error